Minneapolis police station torched amid George Floyd protest

 “Please stay home.
 Please do not come here to protest.
 Please keep the focus on George Floyd, on advancing our movement and on preventing this from ever happening again,” tweeted St. Paul Mayor Melvin Carter, who is black.

-Erika Atson, 20, was among thousands of people who gathered outside government offices in downtown Minneapolis, where organizers had called a peaceful protest.
+Erika Atson, 20, was among thousands of people who gathered outside government offices in downtown Minneapolis, where organizers had called for a peaceful protest.
 Many protesters wore masks because of the coronavirus pandemic, but there were few attempts at social distancing.

 Atson, who is black, described seeing her 14- and 11-year-old brothers tackled by Minneapolis police years ago because officers mistakenly presumed the boys had guns.
 She said she had been at “every single protest” since Floyd’s death and worried about raising children who could be vulnerable in police encounters.